History of Tsinghua University: Early Cultural Revolution

 The Tsinghua University High School was the cradle for the Cultural Revolution's Red Guard movement.
 Beginning in the early 1960s, the attached high school's cadres promoted the ideology of class struggle based in familial pride.
 At the beginning of May 1966, some students, under the influence of the 5-16 Circular, posted a big character poster stating "participate in this class struggle in the most positive and self-aware way", receiving resistance from the school authorities.
 On the night of May 29, a handful of upper-grade students, after group deliberations at the Old Summer Palace ruins, decided to name their movement the "Red Guards", meaning "Mao Zedong's Red Guards".
-On June the 2nd, they posted the big character poster "Pledge our lives to defend Mao Zedong thought, pledge our lives to defend the dictatorship of the proletariat" in response to Nie Yuanzi's big-character poster at Peking University, attracting students from surrounding secondary schools to sign their names in support.
+On June 2, they posted the big character poster "Pledge our lives to defend Mao Zedong thought, pledge our lives to defend the dictatorship of the proletariat" in response to Nie Yuanzi's big-character poster at Peking University, attracting students from surrounding secondary schools to sign their names in support.

 Between June 24 and July 27, the Tsinghua University High School posted three big character posters, the ensemble of which was entitled "long live the proletariat class's revolutionary spirit of rebellion!"
 The first two portions were passed on to Chairman Mao Zedong, who responded with support on August 1.
 The contents of the big character posters were carried in full by the People's Daily and Red Flag magazine.
 On 8 occasions, Mao Zedong met the Red Guards in person, pushing the Red Guard movement into the milieu of university students and the general public.
 The Red Guards began campaigns such as destroying the Four Olds and promoting the "right to link up".
 On the afternoon of August 24, 1966, the historical secondary gate to the university was pulled down by the Red Guards to symbolize their opposition to feudalism and capitalism and their support for Marxist–Leninist revisionism.
 On the same site, a giant sculpture of Mao Zedong was raised on May 4, 1967, reported in the People's Daily as a "spectacular event", inciting a wave of construction of similar sculptures across the country.